Victorian Aboriginal Honour Roll

 1. Inspirational role model: demonstrates qualities that inspire both First Nations and non-First Nations people in Victoria

-2. Commitment to First Nations Country, culture, and lore: shows dedication to preserving and promoting First Nations traditions, culture and values
+2. Commitment to First Nations culture in Victoria: shows dedication to preserving and promoting First Nations traditions, culture and values

 First, check the criteria to ensure your nominee is eligible.